syvbyen/laravel-social-share/README.md

 <h1 align="center">🔗 Laravel Social Share 🔗</h1>

 This package will make social share links to the most popular platforms (you can remove the ones you don't want in the config).
 With links to share the page they are currently on.
-Icons are using [Font Awesome](https://fontawesome.com/) by default, but you can change this in the config. **And its super easy to use**
+Icons are using [Font Awesome](https://fontawesome.com/) by default, but you can change this in the config.

 ## Table of Contents